LuckyResistor/SnowFlakeProject/Documentation/Communication.md

 1. The output line is set to high.
 2. The system waits a short time if the input line goes to high.
-3. In the case the input line goes to high, the system switches to client mode.
+3. In the case the input line goes to high, the system switches to secondary mode.
-4. In the case the input line stays low, the system switches to master mode.
+4. In the case the input line stays low, the system switches to primary mode.
 5. The output line is set to low.

-### Negotiation as Master
+### Negotiation as Primary
-The master system assigns index zero to itself and sends the next index number (1) to the next client in the strand.
+The primary system assigns index zero to itself and sends the next index number (1) to the next secondary in the strand.

-### Negotiation as Client
+### Negotiation as Secondary
-The client waits for an incoming number from the previous element in the strand.
-After it receives this number, it assigns this number to itself as index number and sends this number plus one to the next client in the strand.
+The secondary waits for an incoming number from the previous element in the strand.
+After it receives this number, it assigns this number to itself as index number and sends this number plus one to the next secondary in the strand.

 ### Index numbers
 The index number is sent with the same protocol described below.
 The index number is encoded like this: